GoogleChrome/web.dev/content/discoverable/tell-search-engine-canonical-url/index.md

 First, decide which URL should be the canonical version of your content.
-Make sure that the canonical URL is not blocked from crawling with a robots.txt file, not blocked from indexing with a robots meta element, and publicly accessible.
+Make sure that the canonical URL is not blocked from crawling with a robots.txt file, not blocked from indexing with a robots meta tag, and publicly accessible.
 Ideally, use HTTPS URLs instead of HTTP URLs if you have a choice.
 If you use [hreflang links](https://support.google.com/webmasters/answer/189077), make sure that the canonical URL points to the proper page for that respective language or